metosin/ring-swagger/README.md

 - [pedastal-swagger](https://github.com/frankiesardo/pedestal-swagger) for Pedastal
 - [yada](https://github.com/juxt/yada)

-Route definitions as expected as a clojure Map defined by the [Schema](https://github.com/metosin/ring-swagger/blob/master/src/ring/swagger/swagger2_schema.clj).
-The Schema is open as ring-swagger tries not to be on your way - one can always pass any extra data in the Swagger Spec format.
+Route definitions are expected as a clojure Map defined by the Schema [Contract](https://github.com/metosin/ring-swagger/blob/master/src/ring/swagger/swagger2_schema.clj).
+The Schema allows extra keys as ring-swagger tries not to be on your way - one can pass any valid Swagger spec data in.

 ### Simplest possible example